Is your house overflowing with clutter?

 MOVE to a different closet or part of the house if you are not sure.
 Give it a month.
 If you don’t miss them, DONATE them.

-I hope these tips help you get rid of clutter fast so you can find a place to put all of those Christmas Gifts you just got!
+I hope these tips help you get rid of clutter fast so you can start getting organized!